nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User adds multiple persons with the tag `friends`
+2. User requests to list persons
+3. AddressBook shows a list of persons with multiple showing `friends` as tag
+4. User requests to rename tag `friends` to `buddies`
+5. AddressBook requests user for confirmation
+6. User confirms changes
+7. User requests to list persons
+8. AddressBook shows a list of persons with multiple showing `buddies` as tag <br>
+Use case ends.

+**Extensions**

+5a.
+User rejects changes

+> 5a1.
+User requests to list persons
+  5a2.
+AddressBook shows a list of persons with multiple showing `friends` as tag Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should work without internet connection
+6. Should take less than 2 seconds to process each command
+7. Should be small in file size (<5mb)

 ## Appendix D : Glossary